shaunsaker/the-shell/README.md

 5. Link your Firebase projects to your local repo:

+Note the first command is just to help firebase load the correct env variables in development.

 ```
+firebase use --add PROJECT_NAME-staging --alias development
 firebase use --add PROJECT_NAME-staging --alias staging
 firebase use --add PROJECT_NAME-production --alias production
 ```